xdit-project/xDiT/README.md

 The latest APIs is located in the [xfuser/](./xfuser/) directory, supports hybrid parallelism.
 It offers clearer and more structured code but currently supports fewer models.

-The legacy APIs is in the [legacy/](./legacy/) directory, limited to single parallelism.
+The legacy APIs is in the [legacy](https://github.com/xdit-project/xDiT/tree/legacy) branch, limited to single parallelism.
 It supports a richer of parallel methods, including PipeFusion, Sequence Parallel, DistriFusion, and Tensor Parallel.
 CFG Parallel can be hybrid with PipeFusion but not with other parallel methods.

-For models not yet supported by the latest APIs, you can run the examples in the [legacy/scripts/](./legacy/scripts/) directory.
+For models not yet supported by the latest APIs, you can run the examples in the [scripts/](https://github.com/xdit-project/xDiT/tree/legacy/scripts) directory under branch `legacy`.
 If you wish to develop new features on a model or require hybrid parallelism, stay tuned for further project updates.

 We also welcome developers to join and contribute more features and models to the project.
 Tell us which model you need in xDiT in [discussions](https://github.com/xdit-project/xDiT/discussions).